oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

     {
       "error": "insufficient_authorization",
-      "auth_session": "uY29tL2F1dGhlbnRpY"
+      "auth_session": "ce6772f5e07bc8361572f"
     }

 # Resource Server Error Response

 Step-Up Authentication {{RFC9470}} defines new error code values that a resource server can use to tell the client to start a new authorization request including `acr_values` and `max_age` from {{OpenID}}.
-Upon receiving this error response, the client starts a new first-party authorization request at the authorization challenge endpoint, and includes the `acr_values`, `max_age` and `scope` that were returned in the error response.
+Upon receiving this error response, the client starts a new first-party authorization request at the native authorization endpoint, and includes the `acr_values`, `max_age` and `scope` that were returned in the error response.

 This specification does not define any new parameters for the resource server error response beyond those defined in {{RFC9470}} and {{RFC6750}}.